Resources & FAQ for Emerald Ash Borer in Oregon

 How can I do more?

-OSU Extension Service is a great resource for learning more about EAB.
-They even provide a free self-paced online course to become an Oregon Forest Pest Detector volunteer, so you can learn how to watch for signs wherever you go.
 The Oregon Invasive Species Council has launched an information hub to learn about all invasives.
-Aside from vigilant monitoring, the most important thing we can do is learn good wood hygiene habits to avoid spreading.
+The Oregon Department of Agriculture has a range of EAB resources as well.
+Aside from vigilant monitoring, the most important thing we can do is learn good wood hygiene habits to avoid spreading EAB or other invasive pests.
 Teach your community: Don't Move Firewood! and learn how to buy it where you burn it. |

 What is the Luckiamute Watershed Council doing about EAB?

 For the past few years, the LWC has been preparing for the arrival of EAB by decreasing the proportion of Oregon ash planted within our restoration areas and continuing to monitor our project sites for any sign of this pest.
-Additionally, we are helping to get the word out about EAB, and working on the development of a rapid response protocol in the event that we do identify EAB within any of our project sites and need to remove them and replant with another species.
+Additionally, we are helping to get the word out about EAB and working on the development of a rapid response protocol in the event that we do identify EAB within any of our project sites and need to remove them and replant with another species.
 We will continue to update this page as we get more information about verified local EAB sightings and the best ways to respond to and prevent EAB from infesting ash trees on your property.